 Under state insurance laws, a life insurance company is licensed to sell only contracts of life insurance, annuities, accident and health insurance, and special types of group annuity contracts used to provide employee retirement benefits.
 A contract may be issued to insure only one person (individual contract) or to insure many persons (group contract).
 A life insurance company, therefore, generally maintains actuarial reserves for many different types of policy forms and benefits.
 For most life insurance companies, reserves for life insurance policies represent the bulk of their actuarial reserves.
 Whole life insurance policies provide protection for the entire life of the insured.
-Term life policy also pays a lump sum amount to the insured if he lives to the end of the term, the policy is called an endowment life policy.
-The discussion in this section will be focused on traditional individual whole life insurance policies.
+Term life insurance policies provide protection only for a limited period of time.
+If a term life policy also pays a lump sum amount to the insured if he lives to the end of the term, the policy is called an endowment life policy.
+The discussion in this section will be focussed on traditional individual whole life insurance policies.
 Reserves for term life and endowment life policies, as well as for annuities and accident and health insurance, are based on the same fundamental principles.